- Books, Literature, and Writing

 The No Bummer Summer Reader

 It's that time of year to just be lazy & chillax!
-Get to the beach & relax to the sound of waves or Hop on the nearest couch or recliner with your book or E-reader. (& if you want put something on where you can hear waves crashing if that will help you relax!)
+Get to the beach & relax to the sound of waves or Hop on the nearest couch or recliner in front of the fire place (or so I wish) with your book or E-reader all cozy.

 I used to have this set up lke a book store would be with sections of new Releases & best sellers in one section, by genre, a Themed section, by age with a children's, young adult, & adult sections as well as my favorites (which includes recommended to and by me) even What I'm currently reading, but as it says in the next section (divider looking thing that says important...I've had to change the format (or is style a better word?).
 If something is no longer here it may be on a new page. which should be noted in the right sidebar the picture will show if it is published yet.)